locple/LCDI2C_Multilingual/README.md

 > :warning: Due to CGRAM limit, maximum of 8 different Vietnamese letters with diacritics can be printed on a screen, otherwise diacritics removed.
 > But it's usually adequate to print full of Vietnamese text on LCD0801, LCD0802, LCD1602.

-### Class for printing both the language available in LCD's ROM and customized language in LCD's CGRAM
+### Classes for printing both the language available in LCD's ROM and customized language in LCD's CGRAM

 ## Function print()
 - `print(text)`: print UTF-8 text (String or char[]) to LCD